smaurice101/readthedocs/docs/source/tmlbuilds.rst

        The rtmsfoldername is a subfolder in the **/rawdata** TSS container folder:

+       You MUST volume map a local folder name to **/rawdata** when you start

-       This is specified when you start your TSS container.
+       your TSS container.
 Refer to `TSS Docker Run <https://tml.readthedocs.io/en/latest/docker.html#tss-docker-run-command>`_

        Also refer to `RTMS <https://tml.readthedocs.io/en/latest/rtms.html>`_ for further details.